$\texttt{GWFAST}$: a Fisher information matrix Python code for third-generation gravitational-wave detectors: Signal modelling

 We use Fourier domain waveform models.
 In particular, at the time of writing the code implements some selected waveform models in \texttt{Python}, and an interface to the LIGO Algorithm Library, \texttt{LAL}, which allows to use all the waveforms available in that library.\\ In particular, the following waveform models are directly available in \codename{} in a \texttt{Python} implementation:

-\begin{description}[align=left] \item[\texttt{TaylorF2\_RestrictedPN}] a restricted PN waveform model \citep{PhysRevD.80.084043, PhysRevD.84.084037, PhysRevD.93.084054}, also with its tidal \citep{PhysRevD.89.103012} and moderate eccentric \citep{Moore:2016qxz} extensions.
-This is an inspiral--only waveform, but can still be used to describe signals coming from BNS mergers, whose major contribution to the SNR comes from the inspiral;\footnote{The reference cut frequency of the waveform is set by default to twice the binary Innermost Stable Circular Orbit frequency, $f_{\rm ISCO} = 1/(2 \pi \, 6\sqrt{6} \, G M_{\rm tot}/c^3)$.
-The tidal and eccentric terms can be included through the Booleans \texttt{is\_tidal} and \texttt{is\_eccentric}, respectively.} \item[\texttt{IMRPhenomD}] a full inspiral--merger--ringdown waveform model \citep{PhysRevD.93.044006, PhysRevD.93.044007}, tuned with NR simulations, which can efficiently be used to simulate signals coming from BBH mergers, with non--precessing spins up to $|\chi_z| \sim 0.85$ and mass ratios up to $q = m_1/m_2 \sim 18$; \item[\texttt{IMRPhenomD\_NRTidalv2}] tidal extension of the previous model \citep{PhysRevD.100.044003} which can be used to accurately describe signals coming from BNS mergers.
-It includes spin terms up to higher order and a filter to terminate the waveform after merger; \item[\texttt{IMRPhenomHM}] full inspiral--merger--ringdown waveform model \citep{PhysRevLett.120.161102, PhysRevD.101.103004}, which takes into account not only the quadrupole of the signal, but also the sub--dominant multipoles $(l,m) = (2,1),\ (3,2),\ (3,3),\ (4,3),\ {\rm and}\ (4,4)$, that can be particularly relevant to better describe the signal coming from BBH systems; \item[\texttt{IMRPhenomNSBH}] full inspiral--merger--ringdown waveform model \citep{PhysRevD.92.084050, PhysRevD.100.044003}, which can describe the signal coming from the merger of a NS and a BH, with mass ratios up to $q\sim 100$, also taking into account tidal effects and the impact of the possible tidal disruption of the NS. \end{description} These waveform models have been translated from their \texttt{C} implementation in the LIGO Algorithm Library, \texttt{LAL}, into a pure \texttt{Python} version.
-We carefully checked that our \texttt{Python} implementation accurately reproduces the original \texttt{LAL} waveforms, as can be seen on some example events in \autoref{fig:WF_compar_PhenD_normandTid} and \ref{fig:WF_compar_Phen_HMandNSBHandXAS}.\footnote{Some bigger fluctuations arise when going closer to the merger, but this can be explained by small differences among \texttt{C} and \texttt{Python} in some interpolations needed to compute the ringdown frequency, as we prove in the following.}
+\begin{description}[align=left] \item[\texttt{TaylorF2\_RestrictedPN}] a restricted PN waveform model \citep{Buonanno:2009zt, PhysRevD.84.084037, PhysRevD.93.084054}, also with its tidal \citep{PhysRevD.89.103012} and moderate eccentric \citep{Moore:2016qxz} extensions.
+This is an inspiral--only waveform, but can still be used to describe signals coming from BNS mergers, whose major contribution to the SNR comes from the inspiral.
+There is no limitation in the parameters range, except for the eccentricity, which cannot exceed $e_0\sim0.1$ for comparable mass systems;\footnote{The reference cut frequency of the waveform is set by default to twice the binary Innermost Stable Circular Orbit frequency, $f_{\rm ISCO} = 1/(2 \pi \, 6\sqrt{6} \, G M_{\rm tot}/c^3)$.
+The tidal and eccentric terms can be included through the Booleans \texttt{is\_tidal} and \texttt{is\_eccentric}, respectively (see also \footref{footnote:fRef_ecc}).} \item[\texttt{IMRPhenomD}] a full inspiral--merger--ringdown waveform model \citep{PhysRevD.93.044006, PhysRevD.93.044007}, tuned with NR simulations, which can efficiently be used to simulate signals coming from BBH mergers, with non--precessing spins up to $|\chi_z| \sim 0.85$ and mass ratios up to $q = m_1/m_2 \sim 18$; \item[\texttt{IMRPhenomD\_NRTidalv2}] tidal extension of the previous model \citep{PhysRevD.100.044003} which can be used to accurately describe signals coming from BNS mergers.
+It includes spin terms up to higher order and a filter to terminate the waveform after merger.
+The validity has been assessed for masses ranging from 1 to \SI{3}{\Msun}, spins up to $|\chi_z| \sim 0.6$ and tidal deformabilities up to $\Lambda_i\simeq5000$; \item[\texttt{IMRPhenomHM}] full inspiral--merger--ringdown waveform model \citep{PhysRevLett.120.161102, PhysRevD.101.103004}, which takes into account not only the quadrupole of the signal, but also the sub--dominant multipoles $(l,m) = (2,1),\ (3,2),\ (3,3),\ (4,3),\ {\rm and}\ (4,4)$, that can be particularly relevant to better describe the signal coming from BBH systems.
+The calibration range is the same of the \texttt{IMRPhenomD} model; \item[\texttt{IMRPhenomNSBH}] full inspiral--merger--ringdown waveform model \citep{PhysRevD.92.084050, PhysRevD.100.044003}, which can describe the signal coming from the merger of a NS and a BH, with mass ratios up to $q\sim 100$, also taking into account tidal effects and the impact of the possible tidal disruption of the NS. \end{description}